Eiffel Tower in Paris

 And so we discovered lovely and luscious Château La Coste with its gourmet lunch and, best of all, its several hectares of modern outdoor sculptures.

-What is Special about Château La Coste as a Place to Visit in France?
+What is Special about Château La Coste?

 Château La Coste is a vineyard that also features a fabulous art walk populated with modern sculpture.
 Artists and architects from around the world were invited to visit the domaine and choose a place in the landscape on which to create a sculpture or installation.